 Maybe you recently got married or had a baby, celebrated a promotion or professional milestone, or had a gathering with some UHart friends.
-Whatever your news may be, share your UHart pride with your fellow alumni.
-Select submissions may be published in a future issue of H magazine.
+Whatever your news may be, share your UHart pride with your fellow alumni by submitting a class note, tagging us on social media, or using the hashtag #UHartAlumni.
+Select news and posts may be published in a future issue of H magazine.

 1964 | Frank Beneski

 A heartfelt feature article on Frank Beneski (ENHP, P'90) of West Suffield, Conn., and his wife, Sheila, who passed away in January, appeared in the Hartford Courant.
 The article was about their journey together following Connecticut high school basketball the past three decades.
 It's estimated that they saw an average of 125 games a season.